 Lidar is commonly used as a technology to make high-resolution maps, and is used in applications such as geomatics, archaeology, asset management, civil infrastructure, emergency services and disaster response, geography, geology, geomorphology, land and natural asset management, seismology, forestry, remote sensing, atmospheric physics, airborne laser swath mapping (ALSM), laser altimetry, and contour mapping.

 International Lidar Mapping Forum (ILMF) is a technical conference and exhibition showcasing the latest airborne, terrestrial, and underwater lidar as well as emerging remote-sensing and data collection tools and technologies for:

-Taking place together with the ASPRS Annual Conference, ILMF brings together geospatial professionals from around the world for unparalleled education, networking and commercial connections.
+Taking place together with the ASPRS Annual Conference as part of Geo Week, ILMF brings together geospatial professionals from around the world for unparalleled education, networking, and commercial connections.

 ILMF is part of a network of events and media for the global geospatial market organized by Diversified Communications.
 With more than a dozen years’ experience producing world-renowned events for precision-measurement professionals, including SPAR 3D Conference & Expo and Commercial UAV Expo, Diversified Communications has the industry connections and market expertise to deliver a world-class event for geospatial professionals.
 Content – delivered in-person and online – gives practitioners tools and information to make better business decisions.
 Learn how these events are differentiated from one another.